Epic Mickey: Power of Illusion: Reception

-Epic Mickey: Power of Illusion received mixed reviews, holding a Metacritic score of 63 based on 40 reviews.
+Epic Mickey: Power of Illusion received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 GameTrailers gave the game a score of 7/10, praising some unique ideas and presentation, but criticising slow gameplay mechanics and copious amounts of backtracking.
 IGN also gave it a 7/10.
 Destructoid gave it a 6/10, stating: "The building blocks of the ultimate Mickey Mouse game are here, but we'll have to wait yet another day to see that vision become reality".
 Eurogamer gave a highly critical review, saying that "Power of Illusion is unlikely to entertain fans of the Mega Drive game beyond the initial buzz of nostalgia, and kids of today won't fancy trekking all the way back through the Neverland jungle to find Wendy's needle when they could be watching the Power Rangers kick space robots to death".
 However, GameSpot gave a positive review, stating that Power of Illusion is "Mickey's best adventure in years", awarding the game an 8/10.